 | Reporting layer | Risk, margin, exposure, finance, and compliance views | Gives teams one trusted view |

-This is the difference between a dashboard that reports risk and a system that helps operators control it.
+This is the difference between a dashboard that reports risk and a sportsbook management solution that helps operators control it.

-How SDLC Corp Builds Sportsbook Management Software for Operator Margins
+How SDLC Corp Builds Sportsbook Management Software and Solutions

 The goal is not to sell every operator the same platform.
 The goal is to identify whether the operator needs speed, deeper control, platform extension, or a full custom build.